nstjuliana/ClipForge/_docs/user-flow.md

 - App loads and initializes Electron backend
 - System permissions are checked in the background
 - **MVP**: Direct to Project Selection screen
-- **Post-MVP**: Show Welcome screen on first launch, then route to appropriate screen

 ### 1.2 Error States
 - App fails to launch → Display error message with diagnostic info